Annotation: Tabular data

 This includes CSV and XLS.
 The process of assigning semantic annotations to tabular data is referred to as semantic labelling.
-Semantic Labelling is the process of assigning annotations from ontologies to tabular data...
+Semantic Labelling is the process of assigning annotations from ontologies to tabular data.
 This process is also referred to as semantic annotation.
 Semantic Labelling is often done in a (semi-)automatic fashion.
-Semantic Labelling techniques works on entity columns, numeric columns, coordinates, and more.
+Semantic Labelling techniques work on entity columns, numeric columns, coordinates, and more.

-Semantic Labelling Techniques
+Semantic labelling techniques

 There are several semantic labelling types which utilises machine learning techniques.
 These techniques can be categorised following the work of Flach as follows: geometric (using lines and planes, such as Support-vector machine, Linear regression), probabilistic (e.g., Conditional random field), logical (e.g., Decision tree learning), and Non-ML techniques (e.g., balancing coverage and specificity).
 Note that the geometric, probabilistic, and logical machine learning models are not mutually exclusive.

-Geometric Techniques
+Geometric techniques

 Pham et al. use Jaccard index and TF-IDF similarity for textual data and Kolmogorov–Smirnov test for the numeric ones.
 Alobaid and Corcho use fuzzy clustering (c-means) to label numeric columns.

-Probabilistic Techniques
+Probabilistic techniques

-Limaye et al. uses TF-IDF similarity and Graphical models.
-They also use Support-vector machine to compute the weights.
+Limaye et al. uses TF-IDF similarity and graphical models.
+They also use support-vector machine to compute the weights.
 Venetis et al. construct an isA database which consists of the pairs (instance, class) and then compute maximum likelihood using these pairs.
+Alobaid and Corcho approximated the q-q plot for predicting the properties of numeric columns.